MicrosoftDocs/windows-dev-docs/hub/apps/desktop/visual-studio-templates.md

 WinUI 3 is available as part of [the Windows App SDK](../windows-app-sdk/index.md).
 It includes a VSIX package for Visual Studio 2019 (and later) that provides project and item templates that help you get started building apps with a WinUI-based interface.

+[Template Studio for WinUI (C#)](https://marketplace.visualstudio.com/items?itemName=TemplateStudio.TemplateStudioForWinUICs) is a Visual Studio 2022 extension that accelerates the creation of new .NET WinUI apps using a wizard-based UI.
+Select from a variety of project types and features to generate a project template customized for you.

 For more information about the available WinUI project and item templates, see [WinUI 3 templates in Visual Studio](../winui/winui3/winui-project-templates-in-visual-studio.md).

 ## UWP templates

 Visual Studio provides a variety of project templates for building UWP apps with C# or C++.
 To use these project templates, you must include the **Universal Windows Platform development** workload when you install Visual Studio.
 For the C++ project templates, you must also include the **C++ (v142) Universal Windows Platforms tools** optional component for the **Universal Windows Platform development** workload.

+[Template Studio for UWP](https://marketplace.visualstudio.com/items?itemName=TemplateStudio.TemplateStudioForUWP) is a Visual Studio 2022 extension that accelerates the creation of new .NET UWP apps using a wizard-based UI.
+Select from a variety of project types and features to generate a project template customized for you.

 ### Project templates for C# and UWP